 - Cost: $20-$40 for a pack of filters

 Program Your Thermostat

 - For every degree you lower your thermostat to, you can save an average of 1% off of your home’s energy bill.
-When using a programmable thermostat, it’s best to lower your temperature during the day when fewer people are home.
+When using a programmable thermostat, it’s best to lower your temperature when fewer people are home.

 - Thousands of fires originate on an annual basis through improperly cleaned chimneys.
-A certified chimney sweep can confirm the structure of your chimney and remove any debris that may cause a fire to start.
-For more information on finding a certified chimney suite, please visit the Chimney Safety Institute of America at csia.org.
+A certified chimney sweep can confirm your chimney’s structure and remove any debris that may cause a fire to start.
+The Chimney Safety Institute of America maintains a list of certified chimney sweeps.

 - If you choose not to use your chimney, it can be a huge source of heat loss.
 If it’s not active, plug it up with a chimney balloon to prevent heat from escaping.

 - If you feel extra drafts coming from windows and doors, you can easily caulk those spaces to save some energy and heat this winter.

 - Cost: $10 for a caulk gun, $5 for a tube of caulk

 - An alternative (and less permanent) method to caulking could be adding weather-strip tape to the edges of doors and windows.